๐Ÿš€limited beta -

 Generic advice, no structure

-"Just build it and see"
+"Just build it and see what happens"

 Startup School

-"Run a landing page test"
+"Run a landing page smoke test"

 sidething